Print Friendly

 b’anal wa cook

-wokol ja handyman; construction worker
+wokol ja handyman/woman; construction worker

 alkalte’ mayor